-CREDIT SCORE A statistical method of measuring an individual's credit management.
+CREDIT SCORE A statistical method of measuring an individual's management of credit.
 It predicts the relative likelihood that the individual will repay a mortgage or other forms of debt.
-Most credit unions use the credit score formula developed by Fair Isaac Corporation, known as the FICO® score.
+Most mortgage lenders use the credit score formula developed by the Fair Isaac Corporation, known as the FICO® score.
 DEED-IN-LIEU OF FORECLOSURE The servicer agrees to accept the deed to a property in case of a loan default.
 This option is typically considered only after all others have been explored.
 DEPRECIATION The value of a property may decrease, or depreciate, over time.
 Two factors that influence the value of a home are the economic health of the region and how well the property is maintained.
 DISCOUNT POINTS One discount point is 1% of the loan amount.
-These points represent interest paid up front to the credit union rather than over the life of the loan.
+These points represent interest paid up front to the lender rather than over the life of the loan.
 Typically, the higher the interest rate, the lower the discount points and vice versa.
 DISCRETIONARY EXPENSE Non-essential expenses such as entertainment or luxury items that a consumer can control more easily than essential costs like a car payment or utility bill.
 DOWN PAYMENT The portion of the sales price paid in cash.
 Down payments typically range around 3-5% for first-time homebuyers.
 EARNEST MONEY A portion of the down payment that is placed in escrow with the real estate agent when the sales contract is accepted.
 The earnest money deposit indicates the buyer's firm intention to purchase the property in question.
 If the contract is accepted by the seller, these funds will be used toward the purchaser's down payment and closing costs.
 EQUITY The difference between the value of the property and the amount owed on the mortgage.
 Equity increases over time as the mortgage is paid down and when the property increases in value.

-ESCROW ACCOUNTS On a monthly basis, credit unions typically collect one-twelfth of the annual payments due on property taxes and hazard and mortgage insurance premiums.
-These monthly payments are placed in an escrow account, from which the credit union pays tax and premium payments annually when they are due.
-FIXED-RATE LOAN An interest rate that will not change throughout the life of the loan.
-FORBEARANCE Under the terms of a formal, written agreement between the member and the servicer, the member's mortgage payments are reduced or suspended for a specific period of time.
-At the end of the period, the member is required to resume regular monthly payments, plus an additional sum to make up for the past-due amount.
-FORECLOSURE The legal process by which a credit union sells a property because the loan is in default.
-FOUR Cs In traditional underwriting, the credit union examines the applicant's collateral, capacity, credit and capital to determine whether to grant the loan.
-GOVERNMENT MORTGAGES Mortgage loans that are insured or guaranteed by the federal government.
-GROSS MONTHLY INCOME The amount an individual earns before taxes and other deductions.
+ESCROW ACCOUNTS On a monthly basis, lenders type On a monthly basis, lenders typically collect one-twelfth of the annual payments due on property taxes and hazard and mortgage insurance premiums.
+These monthly payments are placed in an escrow account, from which the lender pays tax and premium payments annually when they are due.

+FIXED-RATE LOANThe interest rate on a fixed-rate mortgage will not change throughout the life of the loan.

+FORBEARANCE Under the terms of a formal, written agreement between the borrower and the servicer, the borrower's mortgage payments are reduced or suspended for a specific period of time.
+At the end of the period, the borrower is required to resume regular monthly payments, plus an additional sum to make up for the past-due amount.

+FORECLOSURE The legal process by which a lender sells a property because the loan is in default.

+FOUR Cs In traditional underwriting, the lender examines the applicant's Collateral, Capacity, Credit and Capital to determine whether to grant the loan.

+GOVERNMENT Mortgage loans that are insured or guaranteed by the federal MORTGAGES government.

+GROSS MONTHLY The amount an individual earns before taxes and other INCOME deductions are taken out of his or her paycheck.
 HVAC A home's heating, ventilation and air-conditioning systems.
 HOME ENERGY AUDIT A review and assessment of a home's energy usage and recommendations of measures that can make it more energy efficient.

-HOME ENERGY RATING SYSTEM (HERS) An audit examining the energy performance of a home's heating, cooling and hot-water systems in comparison with a "standard" home.
-The results of the study can be used to identify steps to conserve energy in the home.
+HOME ENERGY RATING An audit examining the energy performance of the heating, cooling and hot-water systems of a home in comparison with a "standard" home.
+The results of the study can be used to identify steps to conserve energy.